Attorneys for Wernicke-Korsakoff Encephalopathy Syndrome

 How Can Bariatric Surgery Cause Wernicke’s Encephalopathy?

 Certain medical procedures (bariatric surgery) and conditions will result in a person being deprived of required nutrients including vitamin B1.
 When your body lacks b1 for sufficient time, it can result in permanent irreversible brain damage resulting in Wernicke-Korsakoff Syndrome.
-When a patient presents to a doctor complaining of the neurological symptoms related to Wernicke-Korsakoff Disease, a detailed history of the patient should trigger the doctor to explore the possibility of vitamin B1 (thiamine) deficiency.
+When a patient presents to a doctor complaining of neurological symptoms related to Wernicke-Korsakoff Disease, a detailed history of the patient should trigger the doctor to explore the possibility of vitamin B1 (thiamine) deficiency.

 If a doctor fails to check for this and a patient with Wernicke-Korsakoff disease dies or suffers permanent brain damage, it is a direct result of a doctor’s failure to diagnose vitamin B1 (thiamine) deficiency.
 Sadly, had there been a timely diagnosis, a simple timely B1 injection can prevent brain damage from occurring.
 If you are a victim of a vitamin B1 misdiagnosis, you may qualify to file a claim seeking compensation for negligence, permanent brain damage, or wrongful death.

 What Damages Can a Wernicke-Korsakoff Lawyer Seek?

 The damages that you may recover vary to some degree by the state in which the negligence occurs.
 However, in general, you are entitled to seek damages for the following:

 - Past and future medical costs for the care and treatment of Wernicke-Korsakoff Syndrome.

 - Pain and suffering that you have endured and will continue to endure when dealing with the condition for the rest of your life.

 - Lost wages and lost earning capacity for any inability to work resulting from the development of Wernicke-Korsakoff Encephalopathy.

 - Loss of enjoyment of life.

-- Life care costs required to provide for your future.
+- Lifecare costs that are required to provide for your future.

 - In some states, punitive damages may be available depending upon the facts.